 Firearm injuries

 In 2020, Utah had 650 firearm-related injuries, a 47% increase over 2019.
-375 were unintentional injuries, 60 intentional injuries, and 51 assaults.
-During 2021, Utah saw a 14% decrease in firearm-related injuries.
-276 unintentional, 60 intentional, and 49 assaults.
-One constant we continue to see is that over 80% of all Utah firearm-related injuries are males between the aged 15–44.
+Three hundred seventy-five were unintentional injuries, 60 were intentional injuries, and 51 were assaults.
+During 2021, Utah saw a 14% decrease in firearm-related injuries: 276 unintentional, 60 intentional, and 49 assaults.
+One constant we continue to see is that over 80% of all Utah firearm-related injuries are males between the ages of 15 and 44.

 Firearm injury dashboard